 The University took home three of four prestigious awards from the recent American Council on Education CT Women’s Network (CTAWN).
 See student awards for the third winner: Gladys Njeri Muturi.

-Tarek Sobh, PhD., executive vice president and dean of the College of Engineering, Business, and Education, received the CTAWN 2019 Friend of Women in Higher Education Award.
+Tarek Sobh, PhD, P.E., executive vice president for the University and dean of the College of Engineering, Business, and Education received the CTAWN 2019 Friend of Women in Higher Education Award.
 This award honors individuals who have distinguished themselves by creating opportunities for women to complete their higher education and/or pursue careers in higher education in the state of Connecticut.